 : Use the slider to adjust the correction level.
-Pucker means that the image width is Remove distortion kept at the expense of image height and resolution.
-Bloat means that image height and resolution are kept at the expense of image width.
+Pucker means that the image width is image width.Remove distortion kept at the expense of image height and resolution.
+Bloat means that image height and resolution are kept at the expense of supporting grid in the image. : Click to hide the grid.

-Image stabilization U: Turn on to get a smoother and steadier image with less blur.
-We recommend that you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due to, for example, wind or passing traffic.
+: Turn on to get a smoother and steadier image with less blur.
+We recommend that image width.Image stabilization you use image stabilization in environments where the device is mounted in an exposed location and subject to vibrations due